deeebeee3/2022-nestjs/README.md

 one or more async tasks have completed.
 For example, we do not want to accept requests until the connection with our database has been established.

-We will see our CoffeeService class is instantiated AFTER COFFEE are returned from the database.
+We will see our CoffeeService class is instantiated AFTER COFFEE BRANDS are returned from the database.
 Can check by looking at console logs.

 ```js